ajcr/rolling/README.md

 In practice you might find that it is quicker *not* to use the the 'efficient' algorithm, and instead apply a function to the window.
 This is especially true for very small window sizes where the cost of updating a window is relatively complex.
 For instance, while the window size `k` is less than approximately 50, it may quicker to use `rolling.Apply(array, k, min)` (apply Python's builtin minimum function `min()`) rather than using `rolling.Min(array, k)`.

-With this in mind, in future it might be worth implementing some of the algorithms here in compiled code (e.g. as a C extension module, or using Cython) to improve speed.
+With this in mind, it might be worth implementing some of the algorithms here in compiled code (e.g. as a C extension module, or using Cython) to improve speed.